coderarjob/meghaos-x86/docs/notes/processman.md

 #### How threads and non-thread processes differ

 1. It runs within the address space of its non-thread parent (one thread can create other threads and they all share the same address space of the parent of the first thread).
-This means no now Page Directory is created for threads.
+This means no new Page Directory is created for threads.
 2. Threads do not run whole binaries/programs, they run arbitrary code from its (already loaded) parent.
 In the other case a binary is loaded, mapped and starts execution from a fixed